 In the Power BI Desktop application we create a new report and select the menu Get data - Analysis Services.

 In SQL Server Analysis Services database dialog we fill in the Server field as a connection string to the Mondrian server.
 Fill in database name in field Database.
-Database is a required field and is case sensitive.
+Database is a required field and is case sensitive (in our case it's FoodMart).
 Pick the Import radio button.
 In the MDX or DAX query (optional) field copy our MDX query and push the Ok button.

 Preview window will appear where you can see part of the query result data in tabular format.
 Click the Load button.